florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 This section introduces technical fundamentals for some technologies in this work.
 // Separation between theoretical, technical, methodical

-== WebAssembly
+== Instruction set architectures
-// (virtual) instruction set architecture?
-WebAssembly (Wasm) is virtual instruction set architecture (ISA) for a portable, time- and space-efficient code format@spec.
-According to its specification it designed mostly for code execution on the Web, however it is not limited to the Web as its execution environement by design.

 // Basics of structed computer organization
-In the field of structured computer organization Tanenbaum defines the ISA as a level in a multilayered computer system @tanenbaum-structured.
+In the field of structured computer organization Tanenbaum defines the instruction set architecture (ISA) as a level in a multilayered computer system @tanenbaum-structured.
 The ISA level defines a machine language (also sometimes referred to as machine code) with a fixed set of instructions @tanenbaum-structured.
 According to Tanenbaum the ISA level then acts as a common interface between the hardware and software.
 This allows software in the form of ISA instructions to manipulate the hardware @tanenbaum-structured.
 Software written in a higher level machine language (Assembly, C, Java, ...) can not be executed directly by the hardware.
 Instead higher level machine codes are compiled to ISA machine code or interpreted by a program, that is present in ISA machine code itself @tanenbaum-structured.

+== WebAssembly
+// (virtual) instruction set architecture?
+WebAssembly (Wasm) is virtual ISA for a portable, time- and space-efficient code format @spec. // WTF? remove space before @ According to its specification it designed mostly for code execution on the Web, however it is not limited to the Web as an environement by design.

 // Wasm as virtual ISA
 Even though one could design specific hardware that executes the WebAssembly ISA directly, this usually is not the case#footnote[There are a couple toy projects which tried to execute Wasm directly, for example the discontinued `wasmachine` project with FPGAs.].